Books and Babies

-A program designed for children from 0 to 30 months and includes 15 minutes of songs, finger plays and instruments in a one-on-one lap-sit format, followed by 30 minutes of infant/toddler play.
-It is designed for children from 0 – 36 months and is held on Fridays.
+Toddler Time is our age appropriate programming for children from 0 to 30 months and includes 15 minutes of songs, finger plays and instruments in a one-on-one lap-sit format, followed by 30 minutes of infant/toddler play.
+It is held every Friday from 10:30 to 11:00 in the basement.